novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-128.md

 There didn’t seem to be much risk of eavesdropping.

-Although it wasn’t first class, it was business class, and all the seats were occupied by Guseong Group people and bodyguards.
+All the business class seats were occupied by Guseong Group people and bodyguards.

 If there were any eavesdroppers, it would only be the stewardess.

-‘Well, I’ll respect the privacy of the conglomerate’s daughter.’
+‘Well, I’ll respect the privacy of a conglomerate’s daughter.’

 Anyway, this life has been quite fortunate.